jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 [Scope](#scope) below.

-Configuration keys declared in services have the highest precedence, overwriting configuration keys declared in the configmap and ingress objects.
-Ingress object overwrite the default value and the configmap configuration.
+Configuration keys declared in services have the highest precedence, overwriting configuration keys declared in the ConfigMap and ingress objects.
+Ingress object overwrite the default value and the ConfigMap configuration.

 # Scope